nicholasjackson/pipe/README.md

     function_name: info
     # message to listen to
     message: example.info

+    # any messages which are older than the expiration time will be ignored and not processed by the system
+    # expiration is expressed using Go's duration string format i.e 1000us, 300ms, 1s, 48h, 4d, 1h30m
+    expiration: 5s

   - name: echo
     # function to call when an event is received, by default it sends the message